Skip to content

 $ java -jar mall-admin.jar

-## Startup script with added ddtrace startup parameters, execute command to restart the application:
+## Startup script after adding ddtrace startup parameters, execute the command to restart the application:

 $ java -javaagent:/xxx/dd-java-agent-0.72.0.jar -Ddd.service.name=mall-admin -Ddd.agent.port=9529 -jar mall-admin.jar